 This Policy applies to any personally identifiable information about you (“Personal Information”) that you may provide to Acurian when:

-- using any of our websites or sending us information by email;
+- using any of our websites and applications or sending us information by email;

 - speaking with one of our representatives on the phone; or